Apahachi/stable-diffusion-webui-forge-on-amd/README.md

 Tested work on limited sd3.5 large fp 8 models with Euler, SGM_Uniform . eg.[SD3.5_fp8_SS_ALL.marduk191]( https://hf-mirror.com/marduk191/SD3.5_fp8_SS_ALL.marduk191/tree/main),
 The speed is almost same as flux.
+If had vram or ram overload in recent update. run

+	git checkout 2a855b3d9554fa0a2ca7bd59820890063bd9bde9

+It will switch to previous proper commit ,make sure to swithc back to `main` before update.
 Note：For some old cards ,eg rx580 (gfx803),need to downgrad to pytorch to 2.2.1 . by run
 ```
 python -m venv venv